 Specifically, I think ´DNA´ has three advantages:

-1. It’s integration into ‘R’ is pretty good.
+1. Its integration into

 You can pass documents into the database via dedicated functions in its companion package ‘rDNA’ (which I helped to develop) and you can retrieve data, either again via ‘rDNA’ or directly from the SQLite database.